Zhang He: Appraisal

 Zhang He was described to be a resourceful and proficient military leader who was well versed in geography and capable of making accurate predictions about war situations, to the point where even Zhuge Liang was wary of him.
 Even though he served in the military, he highly respected Confucian scholars.
 He once recommended Bei Zhan (卑湛), a learned scholar who was known for his good moral conduct and who was from the same hometown as him, to serve in the Wei government.
 Cao Rui accepted Zhang He's suggestion and appointed Bei Zhan as an Academician (博士).
 He also issued an imperial decree to praise Zhang He for not only defending Wei's borders, but also showing concern for the internal preservation of Wei.

 In popular culture

 Zhang He is a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 He also appears in all instalments of Koei's Romance of the Three Kingdoms strategy game series.

 In the collectible card game Magic: The Gathering there is a card named "Zhang He, Wei General" in the Portal Three Kingdoms set.

+He appears as a unique character in Total War: Three Kingdoms.